The Return of the Landlord Market

 - Think ahead.
 Don’t leave it to the last minute — if your lease is coming up soon, make sure that you start evaluating your needs in advance so you have time to plan your next move, and give yourself sufficient time to do your homework.

-- Talk with your tenant representative.
-A professional tenant representative will negotiate with your landlord to ensure that you are sheltered from the worst of the rise in rents.
-Landlords still make the majority of their profit from lease renewals, and the last thing they want is for loyal tenants to leave and for properties to sit unoccupied for long periods of time — thus losing them money.
+- Talk with your client representative.
+A professional client representative will negotiate with your landlord to ensure that you are sheltered from the worst of the rise in rents.
+Landlords still make the majority of their profit from lease renewals, and the last thing they want is for loyal clients to leave and for properties to sit unoccupied for long periods of time — thus losing them money.

 By working with a real estate advisor, you are putting your landlord on notice that they must ‘compete’ for your business.
 The most desirable outcome is a win-win outcome, and a commercial custodial real estate advisor can help you achieve the outcome for you.
 And at CR Commercial Property Group, we work hard to ensure that our clients always receive an outcome that is fair and ethical.